-The optional ME-1 stereo microphone (\square 64) can be used to record sound in stereo or to reduce noise caused by lens vibration being recorded during autofocus.
+The optional ME-1 stereo microphone can be used to reduce noise caused by lens vibration being recorded during autofocus.

-The Count-Down Display
+▼ The Count-Down Display

-A count down will be displayed 30 s before live view ends automatically (\square 45).
+A count down will be displayed 30 s before live view ends automatically (\square 49).
 Depending on shooting conditions, the timer may appear immediately when movie recording begins.
 Note that regardless of the amount of recording time available, live view will still end automatically when the timer expires.
 Wait for the internal circuits to cool before resuming movie recording.